-Ramucirumab-In April 2014, we announced the FDA's approval of CyramzaTM (ramucirumab), an anti-vascular endothelial growth factor receptor-2 (VEGFR-2) monoclonal antibody, as a single agent treatment for patients with advanced or metastatic gastric cancer or gastroesophageal junction adenocarcinoma with disease progression on or after prior fluoropyrimidine- or platinum-containing chemotherapy.
+Ramucirumab-In April 2014, we announced the FDA's approval of Cyramza® (ramucirumab), an anti-vascular endothelial growth factor receptor-2 (VEGFR-2) monoclonal antibody, as a single agent treatment for patients with advanced or metastatic gastric (stomach) cancer or gastroesophageal junction (GEJ) adenocarcinoma with disease progression on or after prior fluoropyrimidine- or platinum-containing chemotherapy.
 With this approval, Cyramza becomes the first FDA-approved treatment for patients in this setting.
+Product sales of Cyramza began in the U.S. during the second quarter of 2014.